syedumerahmedcode/kubernetes/README.md

 ### Attention
-- All images of various K8s components are taken from via timestamps from the video in the video source.
+- All images of various K8s components are taken at various timestamps from the video in the video source.